dustinfast/intuitive_agent/notes.md

 Sensory Input -
 Intuition - black box, selects current context.
 May lead to "aha" moments or simply

+### Assumptions

+Assumes consciousness to be an emergent property of the brain.
+Assumes that conscious agents do not exert control over their current context, rather the current context is dictated by the current brain-body state according to current and previous sensory input and selected context.

 ## Challenges

 Determine training/validation and problem to apply to